By Anna Gay on | No Comments

 I am all for experimentation when it comes to equipment, however, reading the user manual on your flash will make your life much, much easier.
-Really, I can’t stress this enough!
-The user manual will explain the various modes on your flash, which will help you decide which modes are best for the type of photography you do.
+I really can’t stress this enough!
+The user manual will explain the various modes on your flash, which will help you decide which modes are best for your style of photography.

-TTL (through the lens) is a great mode to start with if you are new to flash.
-Basically, TTL is a metering system in which the lens and the camera work together to determine the correct amount of light from the flash to properly expose the subject.
-This mode generally works very well to properly expose your subject, though, in some instances, for example, if your subject is too dark and there is a lot of ambient light, a proper exposure may not be achieved.
+TTL mode generally works very well to properly expose your subject, though, in some instances, for example, if your subject is too dark and there is a lot of ambient light, a proper exposure may not be achieved.
 But, as a rule of thumb, TTL is a great place to start.

-Once you feel like you have a grasp on TTL mode, try experimenting in manual mode.
+Once you feel like you have a grasp on TTL mode, try experimenting with manual mode.
 Set your flash all the way from full power (1/1) down to 1/64, just to see the variation of how much light your flash can produce.
-Also, experiment in different lighting situation such as low light, ambient light, and even natural light.
+And then try experimenting with different lighting situations such as low light, ambient light, and even natural light.
 I look forward to hearing about your experiences!